 Please note other Borough Departments as well as State and Federal Agencies may also Require Permits.

 Utility Locates (Statewide 1-800-478-3121)

-Commercial Buildings (new or renovating): A plan review must be completed by the appropriate Fire Official.
-For information about fire codes in the Central Mat-Su Fire Service Area visit the Fire Code & Life Safety area of the Borough's website.
+A plan review must be completed by the appropriate Fire Official.
+For information about fire codes in the Central Mat-Su Fire Service Area visit the Fire Code Life Safety area of the Borough's website.
 For other areas in the borough contact the Alaska State Fire Marshal's Office.

-If you are building a structure within the Matanuska-Susitna Borough, but outside special use districts and the incorporated cities of Palmer and Wasilla you must meet the following setbacks.
+If you are building a structure within the Matanuska-Susitna Borough, but outside special use districts and the incorporated cities of Palmer, Wasilla, and Houston you must meet the following setbacks.
 Please note, other setbacks may apply within Special Land Use Districts and for Conditional Uses.

 Check with staff if your property has less than 60' of frontage on a public right-of-way, or if your structure was constructed before July 3, 1973.
 Please note there maybe setback requirements in subdivision covenants or plat notes.
 The Matanuska-Susitna Borough does not enforce covenants or plat notes.